andrewperrindev/adventofcode/day18/README.md

 U 2 (#7a21e3)
 ```

-The first instructionn describes the direction of movement.
+The first instruction describes the direction of movement.
 The second instruction is the length.
 The third instruction can be ignored.
-Given thesee instructions, the following border would be created:
+Given these instructions, the following border would be created:
 ```
 #######
 #.....#